famesjranko/raspberrypi/README.md

 All relevant output is logged to an external file 'wifi.log.'

 (3) display.py (Python)
 Written for use with the pitft 2.2" display.
 Allows programs and/or commands to be called from the 6 dusplay buttons.

+(4) log_reset.sh (Bash)
+A simply script to automate resetting of logs.

+(5) wifi_reset.log (Bash)
+The reset log used in script (4) and the output of scripts (1) and (2).